National communism: History

+In China

+Since the mid-1990s, the Chinese Communist Party has utilized Peking Man as an instrument of its racial nationalist discourse.
+The Chinese government has also pursued ethno-nationalist policies aimed at appealing to overseas Chinese.

+After Xi Jinping took power, the Chinese Communist Party has been accused of cultivating far-right ultranationalism.

+Furthermore, the Chinese Communist Party under the leadership of Xi Jinping have attempted to integrate Confucianism and Chinese traditional value with Marxism.

 In Ukraine

 In 1918, the book Do Khvyli (translated into English as On The Current Situation in the Ukraine, as edited by P. Potichnyj in 1970), written by the Ukrainian communists Serhii Mazlakh and Vasyl' Shakhrai, challenged what they saw as Russian domination over Ukraine under Bolshevik rule.
 The precursors of the Ukrainian communists, the Ukrainian left-social democrats in March 1919 tried to direct the mass anti-Bolshevik uprising that began then in Ukraine but failed to win control over a sizable territory.
 Their main military force under Danylo Zeleny was defeated by July 1919.
 Faced with Anton Denikin's successful offensive, they decided to stop further military activity and ally with the Bolsheviks as the lesser evil.
 In January 1920, they formed the Ukrainian Communist Party, which recognized Russian Communist rule over Soviet Ukraine but criticized Bolshevik administrative, cultural, political, party, and economic centralization.
 In a letter submitted to the Third International that year, they extended the analysis of Shakhrai and Mazlakh.

 Another prominent Ukrainian national communist movement was the Borotbists led by Alexander Shumsky.
-Shumsky took a more pro-Bolshevik position than Shakhrai as he started the January Uprising to attempt to overthrow the UPR government.
+Shumsky took a more pro-Bolshevik position than Shakhrai as he started the January Uprising in an attempt to overthrow the UPR government.
 Shumsky also attempted to overthrow the hetman Pavlo Skoropadskyi through a revolution.
 After the establishment of the USSR, Shumsky became a promoter of Ukrainization in the CPSU, and he contributed to the Korenizatsiya, which favored the promotion of language and culture of ethnic minorities in the USSR.
-Shumsky was also a Soviet negotiator of the Peace of Riga.
+Shumsky also took part in negotiations that led to of the Treaty of Riga.

-Due to Shumsky's opposition to the Russification policy by the Stalinist regime, he was later condemned in 1927 for his national communist position, which the Soviet authorities referred as ‘national deviation.’
-He was arrested and prosecuted by the regime in 1933 and was labeled a nationalist and a counter-revolutionary, which led to his death sentence in 1937.
+Due to Shumsky's opposition to Russification by the Stalinist regime, he was later condemned in 1927 for his national communist position, which the Soviet authorities referred as ‘national deviation.’
+He was arrested and prosecuted by the regime in 1933 and was labelled a nationalist and a counter-revolutionary, which led to his death sentence in 1937.
 In 1946, he was allegedly murdered by NKVD agents under the personal orders of Joseph Stalin, Nikita Khrushchev and Lazar Kaganovich during his transfer from Kyiv to Saratov.